oarina/small-bag-travel/README.md

 ![Intro Landscape](./assets/images/website_snippets_horizontal.png)
 ![Intro Mobile](./assets/images/website_snippets_mobile.png)

-* Article snippet/teaser section wants to distingwish itself from the above and attract attention.
+* Article snippet/teaser section wants to distinguish itself from the above and attract attention.
 That is why it is white on black.
 When it collapses for mobile it retains the continued shape from the collaped header items.
-This will make it more seamless and put togethe, while you can still feel the scrolling as text falls under header and footer.
+This will make it more seamless and put together, while you can still feel the scrolling as text falls under the header and footer.
-* Every single item inse the snippet is clickable so you can intutively jump to the article of choise.
+* Every single item inside the snippet is clickable so you can intuitively jump to the article of choice.

 #### Trip section